vidarsko/ComFiT/docs/Plotting.md

 ### `plot_complex_field_in_plane` - plotting a complex field in a plane

 The `plot_complex_field_in_plane` function is used to plot a complex field in a plane.
+The modulus of the complex field is shown as the alpha channel, where the minimum modulus value is transparent and the maximum modulus value is opaque.
+The phase of the complex field is shown as the color of the field, where the color is determined by the angle color scheme.

 ??? note "Example"
     ```python